 ALWAYS run PHPStan and tests before proposing a refactoring as complete.

-NEVER bypass Schema API with direct $GLOBALS['TCA'] access in new code.Rules in configuration files are non-binding – under context pressure, agents may ignore them.
-Critical standards require additional mechanical enforcement through linters, tests, and CI gates.
+NEVER bypass Schema API with direct $GLOBALS['TCA'] access in new code.Rules in configuration files are not binding: under context pressure, agents may ignore them.
+Critical standards need additional mechanical enforcement through linters, tests, and CI gates.

 Harness Engineering: The Environment is the Product

-OpenAI demonstrated the principle in practice: a team of three (later seven) engineers used Codex agents to deliver a production system with around one million lines of code – every line written by agents, no manual coding.
+OpenAI showed the principle in practice: a team of three (later seven) engineers used Codex agents to ship a production system of around one million lines of code, every line written by agents and not a single one coded by hand.
 The engineers designed the harness, not the code.

 For TYPO3 projects, a Minimum Viable Harness consists of: